-EyesInAI is a public benchmark of AI models across 6 providers and 201model variants.
+EyesInAI is a public benchmark of AI models across 18 providers and 222model variants.
 Real costs, real latency, real pass rates — refreshed nightly with deterministic validators.
 No vendor-supplied numbers, no marketing spin.

 Every AI provider publishes benchmark scores.
 Almost all of them show their own model winning.
 That's because the model and the benchmark are designed together — the benchmark optimizes for what the model is good at, not what developers actually need to build with.